+Now we consider \css case.
+We note here that because of case $g^3\neq id$ this case cannot be proved analogously to \cftfs case.
+Consider the set of all geodesics between $v$ and $v'$ in the complex $Y$.
+Since $Y$ is systolic, the set of all vertices incident to $v'$ belonging to these geodesics spans an $n$-simplex for some $n>0$.
+This simplex is fixed by $g$.
+Since $Y$ is a Wise complex, $g$ fixes an intersection of all $2$-cells corresponding to vertices of this simplex.
+That intersection is either a piece or a vertex.
+Contradiction with the freeness of the action on $1$-skeleton. \end{proof}

-The aim of this section is to prove that if two elements of $G$ do not fix the same $2$-cell in $X$ then there is an element of $G$ of infinite order.
-By the following lemma such an element does not fix any cell of $X$.
+The aim of the rest of this section is to prove that for any two elements of $G$ that do not fix the same $2$-cell in $X$ there exists an element of $G$ of infinite order.
+By the following lemma such an element cannot fix any cell of $X$.

 \begin{lm} Let $g\in G$.
 If $\mathrm{Fix}_X(g)\neq \emptyset$ then $g$ has finite order. \end{lm}